jins0704/Domain_Analysis_SW_Design/README.md

 ## View
 ![carview](https://user-images.githubusercontent.com/70695311/101279016-8d800700-3802-11eb-9cf7-c3a34661547e.PNG)
 >
-    You can choose the four menus below using the tap bar.
+1. You can choose the four menus below using the tap bar.
-    'Car' and the 'Manage' tap bar, each means 'manage car' and 'manage consumables' Also, using the navigator, you can pop the view by pressing the back key on the screen.
+2. 'Car' and the 'Manage' tap bar, each means 'manage car' and 'manage consumables'
+3. Also, using the navigator, you can pop the view by pressing the back key on the screen.
-    The information input for adding or editng cars or consumables, was pushed through the view using the present modal.
+4. The information input for adding or editng cars or consumables, was pushed through the view using the present modal.
-    The list is organized so that it can be viewed at a glance through the tableview.
+5. The list is organized so that it can be viewed at a glance through the tableview.
-    Lastly, All views can be seen on any device without breaking the screen using autorayout.
+6. Lastly, All views can be seen on any device without breaking the screen using autorayout.
 >
 ## Controller
+- AddViewController

+- ConsumablesCell

+- manageViewController

+- modifyViewContoller

-- Manage consumables
+- ViewController